Consumer Debt: Types, Advantages, and Disadvantages

 Special Offers

 You can access special offers with certain consumer debts like credit cards or auto loans.
-Perks such as discounts, airport lounge access, split payments, cash rewards, etc., are usually offered to borrowers with good credit scores.
+Perks such as discounts, airport lounge access, split payments, and cash rewards are usually offered to borrowers with good credit scores.

 Boosts Economy